UPDATED: OCTOBER 21, 2022 | 1 MIN READ

 Tree root growth

-Tree roots can grow through cracks in a driveway, causing it to crack and break apart over time.
+Tree roots can grow through cracks in a driveway, causing them to crack and break apart over time.
 One way to prevent this type of damage is by installing a root barrier around the perimeter of your driveway.
 This will help prevent trees from getting into the cracks and growing in your driveway.

 Studded tires are another common cause of driveways getting damaged.
 When studded tires are driven on paved surfaces like driveways, they create holes that may not be visible and cause significant damage over time.